celersms/celerxml/README.md

 # Benchmarks

 CelerXML features the highest XML parsing speed and lowest classloading time.
 Please, check the latest [benchmarks report](benchmark) for more details.
-This is the result of 10+ years of optimization and profiling, as mentioned in [this article](https://github.com/celersms/celerxml/discussions/5).